Greenwashing: Types of greenwashing

 Greenwashing can take different forms, which change depending on where and how the environmental misconduct or environmental claim occurs within an organization or its supply chain.
 These types change how stakeholders blame, judge, and decide whether to support or even invest in a firm.

-The first type is direct greenwashing, which occurs when a firm’s own processes are inconsistent with its environmental claims and lead to blaming the entire company and having low intention to invest.
+The first type is direct greenwashing, which occurs when a firm's own processes are inconsistent with its environmental claims and lead to blaming the entire company and having low intention to invest.

 The second type is indirect greenwashing, which happens when a supplier makes false environmental claims, thus the company it supplies is also negatively impacted and is blamed even though the company itself did not commit any misconduct.

 The third type is vicarious greenwashing, which occurs when a “green” company partners with a non-environmentally friendly supplier.
 In this case the company is held liable for the supplier's misconduct because of its stated commitment to sustainability.

 Additionally, some scholars argue that the more internal and intentional the greenwashing, the more blame and less investment the company receives.

 Greenwashing can also take different forms depending on whether it is on a firm-level or a product-level.

 “Product-level greenwashing” mainly focuses on the products or services provided by the company.
 On this level, “claim greenwashing” occurs when there is a use of misleading statements about the environmental benefits and vague, unverified, and false certifications such as “eco-friendly”.
 Moreover, "executional greenwashing” happens when companies rely on visuals and symbols, such as green colors and nature imagery, that connect to sustainability and mislead consumers into believing that a product is more ecological than it is.
-These tactics, which are also known as the “sins of greenwashing”, tend to hide the negative impacts and diminish consumer trust.
+These tactics, which are also known as the “sins of greenwashing”, tend to hide the negative impacts and diminish the consumer trust.

 On the other hand, “firm-level greenwashing” happens at the organizational level, for example when a firm uses advertising and campaigns to promote sustainability while still having operations that damage the environment.
 This misleads the reputation and image of corporate responsibility, which confuses consumers through both words and imagery, leading to marketing deception on authentic environmental efforts.

+More generally, and in the physical world, the term "beauty strip" is used pejoratively to describe the practice of hiding unsightly logging, mining and other extractive land uses with a "beauty strip" of trees or other tall vegetation, perhaps even required by government to maintain community aesthetics.